bitshadow/iconate/README.md

 #iconate.js [![npm version](https://badge.fury.io/js/iconate.svg)](http://badge.fury.io/js/iconate)
-*A call to transform your existing icons in cool trendy way*
+*A call to transform your existing icons in a cool trendy way*

-`iconate.js` is tiny performant library for cross-browser icon transformation animations in your projects.
+`iconate.js` is a tiny performant library for cross-browser icon transformation animations in your projects.

 ##[Demo](http://bitshadow.github.io/iconate)